 Essential reading: Top fitness trackers and health gadgets

 Let’s face it – no one likes to charge their smartwatch or fitness tracker.
-But what if you never had to do it.
+But what if you never had to do that.
 A Bay Area-startup wants to make sticking a charging cable into your wearable a thing of the past.

 While a novel concept, the main problem with the original device was the high price (taking specs into consideration), limited fitness tracking smarts and no support for smartphone notifications.
 It ended up more like a proof of concept rather than something that has mass appeal.
 The second iteration resolved the smartphone notification issue and also came with a tougher body, a nearly indestructible silicone rubber strap and 200m water resistance.